linode/docs/docs/development/go/go-context.md

 a small amount of data.
 However, nothing prohibits you from trying commands such as `go run http.go https://www.linode.com/ 10` .

-## Another use of Context
+## Using Contexts as key-value stores

-In this section of the guide you are going to learn how to pass values in a `Context`.
+In this section of the guide you are going to learn how to pass values in a `Context` and use it as a key-value store.
+This is a case where we do not pass values into contexts in order to provide further information about why they where canceled.

 The `more.go` program illustrates the use of the `context.TODO()` function as well as the use of the `context.WithValue()` function.